 But when the majority of the work you perform for your clients falls on the shoulders of your cleaners, celebrating the small wins on a day-to-day basis is just as important for creating a positive work environment for everyone.

 Because regardless of what motivates each individual cleaner to do their job, helping them feel like they are making progress on meaningful work will make them more likely to stick around.

 So what do we mean by a ‘small win’?

 Small wins are things that will probably mean more to your cleaners personally than to you.

-They are the behaviours you’d like to see on a day-to-day basis that lead to good results, as well as the results themselves.
+They are the behaviors you’d like to see on a day-to-day basis that lead to good results, as well as the results themselves.

 In this post we outline 4 types of small wins you should celebrate, and examples of each you can look for in your business.

-You’ll notice that it becomes easy to pick them out when you think of which behaviours have a positive impact on your business.
+You’ll notice that it becomes easy to pick them out when you think of which behaviors have a positive impact on your business.
 Here are some examples: